adlen19/Power-Prediction-Model/README.md

 Althouyght the end goal is to predict Fuel consumptions, the project is broken down into two parts just to ave a deeper understnading on how diffrent permutaion and combinations of attributes selected for prediction actually affect the prediction.

-Hence, you will bee two models:
+Hence, you will be seeing two models:
 Power prediction
 and Fuel prediction.